 He is an amazing dad and hubby, and I feel lucky every day that I met my best friend and hubster so early on in life.
 We met at uni when we were 20 years old on a hockey tour to Italy.
 I didn't actually play hockey at uni but my friend Harry invited me along, and I'm so glad I said yes.
-It was a pretty typical uni weekend away, so I don't think either of us expected romance, and after a 30-hour coach trip home we realized we didn't want things to end there.
-For the following few weeks Pie worked at Camp America and at the time I was working at Edinburgh University helping to organize the social programme for foreign students learning English.
+It was a pretty typical uni weekend away, so I don't think either of us expected romance, and after a 30-hour coach trip home we realised we didn't want things to end there.
+For the following few weeks Pie worked at Camp America and at the time I was working at Edinburgh University helping to organise the social programme for foreign students learning English.
 But after another three months of writing to each other between the USA and Scotland, we made it official.

 What's the story behind calling him Pie?

 All his hockey mates called him Pie because they thought he looked like Jim from the film American Pie.
 He doesn't at all, but the name stuck, and all my family and friends call him Pie too.
 Coincidentally, he also loves pie!

 How has it been getting back into the swing of things here at Gemporia?